sgarciav/risk-game-dice-simulator/README.md

 # About

 Welcome!
-We all ove playing RISK, but we hate waiting for others to roll their die to fight their battles.
+We all love playing RISK, but we hate waiting for others to roll their die to fight their battles.
 We also hate having to keep track of how many troops each team has left after each roll.
 So why not simulate the process?
 That's exactly what we did.
 Take advantage of our exciting interface to simulate your